 Generously left to the town by local resident Mary Baily in the 1930s, the playing field is now one of Frome’s best spaces for play.

-There’s access from Somerset Road, Park Road, through Victoria Park and from Tickleberry Alley.
+An easy walk or bike ride from the town centre, there’s access from Somerset Road, Park Road, through Victoria Park and from Tickleberry Alley.

 - Dedicated play areas for toddlers and children